ABISHEK-M3127/guidewire/README_GigSecure_Final.md

 > Maximum **1 payout per event type per week** to prevent abuse.
 Events must be non-overlapping within a 24-hour window.

+> Maximum **payout** changes for different plans.

+> Price of plans may be change or payout amount may change in forther updates.
 ---

 ## 📉 Loss Ratio Analysis